Sven Köhler (footballer, born 1996)

-Sven Köhler (born 8 November 1996) is a German professional footballer who plays as a midfielder for 2.
-Bundesliga club Eintracht Braunschweig.
+Sven Köhler (born 8 November 1996) is a German professional footballer who plays as a midfielder.

 Career

 Köhler made his professional debut for VfL Osnabrück in the 2.
 Bundesliga on 2 August 2019, coming on as a substitute in the 90+4th minute for Anas Ouahim in the 1–0 away win against SV Sandhausen.

 On 24 June 2023, Köhler joined Danish Superliga club OB on a deal until June 2026.
 Ahead of the 2024-25 season, he signed with Köhler 2.
 Bundesliga club Eintracht Braunschweig.

+On 9 February 2026, he transferred to Swiss Super League side Grasshopper Club Zürich.
+He joins the Swiss record champions on a contract until summer 2028.
+Just a day later, he was nominated to the starting lineup in Grasshoppers' away match against FC Luzern.
+However, he had a less than ideal beginning to life in Zurich, as he scored an own-goal, putting Luzern up 3–2 in the 50th minute of the game.
+Grasshoppers would go on to lose the match 4–3.
+On 17 July 2026, Köhler's contract with Grasshopper was mutually terminated.